pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 > **Note:**
 >
-> You can skip this step if there are other v2.0.x clusters available.
+> Skip this step if you have other v2.0.x clusters available.

 [Use TiUP](deploy-a-dm-cluster-using-tiup.md) to deploy a new v2.0.x cluster according to the required number of nodes.